The short and sweet answer is no.

 Oddly enough, yes there is.
 But there are very specific conditions and it definitively can’t be set to autoplay.
 For a carousel to not affect conversion (and sales), it must be static and should only move when the user clicks on an arrow or any other element on it that indicates movement will happen.

-If you want your website to perform better and have higher conversion rates, give us a call, our web design is conversion optimized and we can help you setup conversion optimization tests.
+If you want your website to perform better and have higher conversion rates, give us a call, our website design Guelph is conversion optimized and we can help you setup conversion optimization tests.
 Sometimes you have the traffic and is conversion rate where you are loosing business.Setup a Meeting to Discuss your Website Conversion